GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 ```

 Congratulations!
 You have now successfully fine tuned a Llama 2 7B model on old American Stories from 1809 to 1815.
 Stay tuned for a follow up blog post on how to serve a HuggingFace model from GCS using GKE and GCSfuse.
 In the meantime you can take a look at the [Basaran project](https://github.com/hyperonym/basaran) for serving HuggingFace models.

+Want a helping hand?
+You can reach me